-- Deterioration in human health; air pollutants can trigger, or exacerbate, breathing difficulties such as those caused by asthma and bronchitis in sensitive individuals; - Changes in climate; emissions of greenhouse gases such as carbon
+- Deterioration in human health; air pollutants can trigger, or exacerbate, breathing difficulties such as those caused by asthma and bronchitis in sensitive individuals: - Changes in climate; emissions of greenhouse gases such as carbon

-Acidification and eutrophication of habitats; pollutants like oxides of nitrogen and sulphur dioxide as well as ammonia undergo changes in the atmosphere.
+- dioxide, methane and nitrous oxide alter our climate; - Acidification and eutrophication of habitats; pollutants like oxides of nitrogen and sulphur dioxide as well as ammonia undergo changes in the atmosphere.
 When deposited they can result in acidification and nutrient enrichment of land and water, harming ecosystems;

-- Oxidative damage; ground level ozone to can cause damage to plants, animals to and building materials; i - Nuisance; odour, light, noise and particulates (including haze and smoke) can affect the overall amenity value of the environment; - Depletion of the ozone layer; when certain man-made chemicals enter the stratosphere they can destroy stratospheric ozone and can lead to increased exposure to harmful ultraviolet (uv) radiation.
+- Oxidative damage; ground level ozone can cause damage to plants, animals and building materials; - Nuisance; odour, light, noise and particulates (including haze and smoke) can affect the overall amenity value of the environment; - Depletion of the ozone layer; when certain man-made chemicals enter the stratosphere they can destroy stratospheric ozone and can lead to increased exposure to harmful ultraviolet (uv) radiation.